Rancho2002/hashnode/clcyqj5i1000008mjfi67ecew.md

 t=input()
 prefix(s,t)
 ```

+&lt;H3&gt;Announcement&lt;/H3&gt;

+I stopped posting as this blog is not getting any likes, though after a long dedication.
+If it reach at least 50 likes from individual, then I will start posting again.

 Hope you like my effort, pls make sure you like this blog 😊 and subscribe to my newsletter to get updated regarding 30 days of code :))